davidgb9716/data-science/czech-universities/README.md

-"Graduation from Czech universities" from Kaggle (https://www.kaggle.com/datasets/jetakow/graduation-from-czech-universities/data).
+In this project, I'll be taking the data from this Kaggle Dataset, "Graduation from Czech universities" (https://www.kaggle.com/datasets/jetakow/graduation-from-czech-universities/data) through the entire Data Science process.